Universal Translation Services

 Chadic Languages and Afroasiatic Languages:

-Siwa, located in Western Egypt is a Berber speaking area.
+Siwa, located in Western Egypt, is a Berber-speaking area.
 Siwa’s climatic conditions are mainly dry.
-Omotic is the branch that is a matter of dispute due to the insufficient grammar formulation.
+Omotic is the branch that is a matter of dispute due to insufficient grammar formulation.
 Many even regard it as a sub-branch of Cushitic.
-Some even doubt it as an Afro Asiatic language.
+Some even doubt it is an Afro-Asiatic language.

 In the most recent articles, striking contour maps were created with colored bands to show relationships between the Chadic language and Sub Haplogroups.
-Haplogroup diversity is marked by the potential presence of speakers in the region.
+The potential presence of speakers in the region marks haplogroup diversity.
 Age estimates were also recorded for gaining medical information.
 Estimation techniques were used to ensure better results.

-Arabic which is a language of the Semitic group, is the largest spoken Afroasiatic language with over 300 million speakers worldwide.
-Arabic is by far the most widely spoken Afro Asiatic language.
-It is important to keep in mind that not all Arabic speakers are Arabs.
-The assimilation of local groups has had a huge impact on both ways of life and dialects of the Arabic speakers of the region.
+Arabic, a Semitic language, is the largest spoken Afroasiatic language, with over 300 million speakers worldwide.
+Arabic is by far the most widely spoken Afro-Asiatic language.
+It is important to remember that not all Arabic speakers are Arabs.
+The assimilation of local groups has had a huge impact on both ways of life and the dialects of the Arabic speakers of the region.

 Chadic, The Family Of Languages

-Although Arabic is regarded as the most widely spoken language of Africa based on the number of Arabic speakers, there are many other languages that are world-famous but belong to the Chadic family.
-Word order in Chadic vernacular is subject verb object.
+Although Arabic is regarded as Africa’s most widely spoken language based on the number of Arabic speakers, many other languages are world-famous but belong to the Chadic family.
+Word order in Chadic vernacular is subject-verb-object.

 Hausa

-Among the Chadic speaking groups, the most popular is Hausa, spoken mainly in Eastern west Africa and Eastern Africa as a whole.
-Subdivided into some 8 or 9 branches, the Chadic language can be further broken down as West Chadic, which has two branches including Hausa, Ron, Bole, and Angas languages and Bade, Warji, and Zaar languages.
+Among the Chadic speaking groups, the most popular is Hausa, spoken mainly in Eastern West Africa and Eastern Africa.
+Subdivided into some 8 or 9 branches, the Chadic language can be further broken down as West Chadic, which has two components including Hausa, Ron, Bole, and Angas languages and Bade, Warji, and Zaar languages.

-Biu-Mandra or Central Chadic has three branches which include Bura, Kamwe, and Bata languages, the Buduma and Musgu languages, and Gidar.
+Biu-Mandra, or Central Chadic, has three branches: the Bura, Kamwe, and Bata languages, the Buduma and Musgu languages, and the Gidar.

 Dangleat, Mukulu, and Sokoro languages